Buckskin Frank Leslie

 Buckskin Franklyn Leslie (March 18, 1842 – after 1920) was a U.S. Army scout, gambler, bartender, rancher, miner, gunfighter, and con-man.
-He is known for his fringed buckskin jacket.
-He became famous in Tombstone, Arizona, for killing two men in self-defense.
+He was known for his fringed buckskin jacket.
+He became well-known in Tombstone, Arizona, for killing two men in self-defense.
 He married the widow of one of his victims eight days after killing her husband.
 Following their divorce, Leslie later shot and killed a woman he lived with at his ranch while drunk and in a fit of jealousy.
 He was sentenced to life in prison, but only served six years before he was pardoned.
-He was last listed in the U.S. Federal Census on January 27, 1920 in Sausalito, California.
-No public records of him have been found after this date and it is not known when he died.
+He was last listed in the U.S. Federal Census on January 27, 1920, in Sausalito, California.
+No public records of him have been found after this date, and it is not known when he died.

 Early life

 Born in Texas

 Leslie was born as "Nashville Franklyn Leslie" near San Antonio, Texas.
 Conflicting accounts of his early life exist.
 In 1913, Leslie wrote on his marriage certificate that he was the son of Bernard Leslie from Virginia, and Martha Leslie of Kentucky.
 The Tombstone Daily Prospector reported on July 15, 1889 that Leslie was born in Galveston, Texas in 1842 where he supposedly grew up.
 They stated that his father was Thomas Kennedy and his mother was Martha Leslie.
 The story reports that he took his mother's last name after a falling out with his father, though they did not provide any sources.
+In terms of his height, which is an important historical aspect for some, as stated above, he grew to 5’7”, a relatively robust height (N.B.
+Average height of this era is based on data which is largely unsubstantiated from an evidentiary perspective) for this era.